-At the time of this Press Release, you can find a selection of updated LSL connector applications for our LiveAmp, actiCHamp (Plus), and BrainAmp series.
+At the time tis article is published, you can find a selection of updated LSL connector applications for our LiveAmp, actiCHamp (Plus), and BrainAmp series.
 We not only share the source code, but also provide binaries that you can use by simply downloading the right zip file for your operating system and running the extracted exe file.
 Comprehensive readme files will give you useful information and release notes will show you what changed between versions.
 Since LSL is constantly evolving, there may also be beta releases that you are welcome to try with the appropriate caution.
 The readme files should give you a good idea of how to use the LSL connectors in your experiment, but you can always find more information on related websites, such as the LSL documentation page.

 Another benefit of having everything LSL-related in one place is that we can add useful little tools that you may find interesting.
 One example is the Python-based tool BVEF2LSLconfig that allows you to merge the information from the LSL connector’s config file and from an electrodes position file (.bvef, BrainVision Electrode Format).
 These files include information on channel names and positions for the cap you are using, and the tool can be used instead of entering all the channel labels by hand.
 Of course, you still have the option of entering the channel names in the LSL connectors or, since all the new LSL connectors save their configuration in human readable config files, you can also edit these and change the names there.